deltaDNA/ios-smartads-sdk/README.md

 #### Working with Engage

 To fully take advantage of deltaDNA's SmartAds you want to work with our Engage service.
 The game can ask Engage if it should show an ad for this particular player.
-Engage will tailor is response according to which campaigns are running and which segment this player is in.
+Engage will tailor its response according to which campaigns are running and which segment this player is in.
 You can try to build an ad from a `DDNAEngagement` object, it will only succeed if the Engage response allows it.
 We can also add additional parameters into the Engage response which the game can use, perhaps to customise the reward for this player.
 For more details on Engage checkout out the [analytics SDK](https://github.com/deltaDNA/ios-sdk).

 ```objective-c
 DDNAEngagement* engagement = [DDNAEngagement engagementWithDecisionPoint:@"showRewardedAd"];